 - Make the Dressing: In a large bowl, whisk together the mayonnaise, sour cream, pickle juice, garlic powder, salt, and pepper.

 - Assemble the Salad: Add the cooked pasta, pickles, cheese, onion, and dill to the bowl with the dressing.
-Toss everything together until well coated.
+Toss everything together until well-coated.

 - Chill & Serve: Cover and refrigerate for at least 30 minutes to let the flavors meld.
 Serve cold and garnish with extra dill or pickle slices.